If you are reading this, chances are high that you are in pain and trying to understand what are the first steps in UTI treatment.

 Order BulkSupplements Pure D-mannose Powder (250 grams) and RepHresh Pro-B Probiotic Feminine Supplement, 30-Count Capsules.
 This will help you to prevent UTIs in the future.

-These steps should help to decrease the symptoms till you get your hands on the antibiotics.
+These steps should help to decrease the symptoms until you get your hands on the antibiotics.
 Step eight is critical to stop your UTIs forever, since restoring your natural vaginal flora after a course of antibiotics should be part of your UTI prevention strategy.